 Welcome to the HEASARC Bibliography

-These publication lists and associated metadata have been used for internal reviews and reports, for setting up the links between the ADS and HEASARC, and other bibliometric needs, but ideally they will also enable a broader community an even more efficient use of the archive itself.
+These publication lists and associated metadata have been used for internal reviews and reports, for setting up the links between the ADS and HEASARC and other bibliometric needs, but ideally they will also enable the broader user community in general an even more efficient use of the archive itself.
 Like the papers in these lists, any bibliography contains a certain amount of human judgement and bias, so explaining how this particular example has been put together is important, not to mention giving much deserved credit to the many resources it has relied upon.
 So first and foremost we should mention that the HEASARC bibliography adheres to the premier list of bibliographic recommendations outlined in Best Practices for Creating an Observatory or Telescope Bibliography from the IAU Commission 5 Working Group on Libraries, as this help file will attempt to verify.

 We began this bibliography-related work here at NASA/GSFC in 2010 by updating the Bibcode Status page which tracks the bibcodes and ObsIDs (Observation Identifiers) delivered to the ADS from GSFC in order to set up the "observation-to-publication" (and vice-versa) links between the ADS and HEASARC.
 When any archive delivers such information, the ADS populates an "On-line data" link on that particular publication's search result page which then displays the observations from all archives that have delivered ObsIDs to them for that bibcode/publication.
 (This is the same as the "D" link in an ADS list of multiple search results).
 In turn, the HEASARC also displays a link to the publications in the ADS which have made use of the particular ObsID returned in any search result.
-Our procedure for finding bibcodes is to use the ADS Labs 2.0 fulltext search with the particular mission name as keyword.
+Our procedure for finding bibcodes is to use the ADS fulltext search with the particular mission name as keyword.
 We use the HEASARC to find or verify the ObsIDs according to the information in the publication.
 As previously mentioned, the Bibcode Status page tracks the total number of bibcode/obsid links we've sent to the ADS per mission.
 This page contains missions currently operational as well as retired:

 Retired missions: Suzaku - In 2015 we searched the ADS for all Suzaku papers and updated the entire Suzaku bibliography.
 This included deleting, reclassifying, and adding many additional Swift papers between 2006 and the present, and creating hundreds of new bibcode-to-obsid links.
 HETE-2 - no obsids have been delievered to the ADS for the HEASARC, and the bibliography was only recently created.
 BeppoSAX - the HEASARC and bibliography don't include the WFC data in any useful form, so no WFC papers are included either.
 RXTE - In 2017 we searched the ADS for all RXTE papers and updated the entire RXTE bibliography.
 This included deleting, reclassifying, and adding many hundreds of additional RXTE papers between 1996 and the present, and creating hundreds of thousands of new bibcode-to-obsid links.
 RXTE is the most active bibliography by far in this list of retired missions.
 ASCA - We compiled bibcodes and obsids from 2005 to the present, while others did so from 1994 up to 2005.
 EUVE - the HEASARC and bibliography include pointed phase Deep Survey/Spectrometer (DS/S) data and papers, but no All-Sky Survey or Right Angle Program data or papers.
 CGRO - We compiled bibcodes and obsids from 2006 to the present, while others did so from 1992 up to 2006.
 ROSAT - no RASS papers are included as the typical RASS-dedicated paper analyzes the entire RASS archive, or quotes the flux of a favorite source from a table.